-The Straumann® PURE Ceramic Implant Monotype position indicators are instruments used to ensure correct positioning of the implant during implant bed preparation.
-The Straumann® PURE Ceramic Implant Monotype position indicators are made of titanium.
+The Straumann® PURE Ceramic Implant position indicators were originally developed for the Straumann® PURE Ceramic Implant Monotype but can also be used for the Straumann® PURE Ceramic Implant to ensure correct positioning of the implant during implant bed preparation.
+The Straumann® PURE Ceramic Implant position indicators are made of titanium.
 They are delivered non-sterile and must be sterilized prior to use.

-4.2.1.2 Characteristics
+5.2.1.1 Characteristics